downingbots/MOLMO_with_WidowX_Arm/README.md

 rotated to different positions and then the gripper is open/closed in view of the camera.
 OpenCV is then used to convert the open/closed images into black and white and then the images are differenced to find the bounding box of the grasping area of the gripper.
+Note that good consistent lighting with good angles are required when using OpenCV.
 In the following composite image, the bottom right image shows the closed gripper; the bottom left is the open gripper;
 the top left is the difference; the top right shows the grasping bounding box:
 <p align="center">